matt70iu/project-1-html-css-v3/README.md

-- __Club Meet Times section__
+ - __Club meet times section__
   - The user is provided with the day and time of each class through out the week.
   -  Aims to provide enough info to keep the user scrolling down the page and colours are keeping in line with site theme.

   ![Club-meets-section](/assets/images/Screenshots/Screenshot%20club-meets.png)

-- __Youtube video Section__
+- __Youtube Video section__

  - Designed to catch the users eye, and encourage them to click, the youtube video will increase the amount of time a user spends on the site.
-  -It also serves to guide the user down to the contact form towards the bottom of the page.
+  - It also serves to guide the user down to the contact form towards the bottom of the page.
    ![Youtube-vid-section](/assets/images/Screenshots/Screenshot%20youtube-vid-section.png)